 Often when a couple is planning to have a baby, the focus is on the female partner’s health.
 Many women will abstain from alcohol and drug use when they are planning to get pregnant in order to protect the fetus from any ill effects.
 But this new data suggests that males should also be taking precautions and abstaining from drug use when trying to conceive.
 Furthermore, one study from China found that a man’s alcohol consumption can affect an embryo as much or more than the mother’s drinking.

-Historically, miscarriage research has focused on factors related to the woman’s health, lifestyle, and behaviors.
+Historically, miscarriage research has focused on factors related to a woman’s health, lifestyle, and behaviors.
 However, because a male’s sperm accounts for 50% of an embryo’s DNA, new data is looking at the male’s role in conception and fertility.
 In fact, 40% of infertility issues in couples are due to male factors.
 Ultimately more research is necessary to understand the male role in conception and embryo health and development.

 Getting Help for Marijuana Use Disorder and Addiction

-Whether or not you are trying to conceive, marijuana use can have negative effects on our lives and well being.
+Whether or not you are trying to conceive, marijuana use can have negative effects on our lives and well-being.
 If you or a loved one are struggling with marijuana abuse, contact us today.
 We are here to help.